naomijub/edn-rs/README.md

-# DEPRECATION WARNING
+# HALT WARNING
 Development is currently halted for this project.
 No new features are under development, but also no breaking changes.
 If you have a critical issue, we might take a look.
-You may find [`Grinkers/clojure-reader`](https://github.com/Grinkers/clojure-reader) as a suitable alternative, it has been built by one of our maintainers @Grinkers.
+You may find suitable alternatives [`naomijub/edn-parser'](https://github.com/naomijub/edn-parser) if you want to manipulate the `edn` parsed data-structure or [`Grinkers/clojure-reader`](https://github.com/Grinkers/clojure-reader), it has been built by one of our maintainers @Grinkers.

 # edn-rs
 [![codecov](https://codecov.io/gh/naomijub/edn-rs/branch/master/graph/badge.svg?token=4VMVTZTN8A)](https://codecov.io/gh/naomijub/edn-rs)